-Jon establishes field research areas, lays out plots, mixes and applies experimental treatments; and, collects and enters data.
+John establishes field research areas, lays out plots, mixes and applies experimental treatments and collects and enters data.
 He also interacts and cooperates with industry/extension personnel to provide quality research and educational projects and programs.
 In addition to coordinating the use of facilities and equipment, he cooperates with faculty in related fields to instruct students and others in areas pertinent to agronomy (turf, crops) and soil science.

 provides the program support for VT turf team extension and research efforts.
 She is directly supervised by Dr. Goatley but also supports the rest of the VT turfgrass program.
 She supervises establishment, maintenance and evaluation the turfgrass variety trials.
 She coordinates outreach efforts including field days, website development and maintenance, and publications both electronic and paper format.
 Whitnee is the primary technical support for the Turfgrass Tuesday webinars.